mallamsiddiq/sloovi-crud/README.md

 ## running loclly

-This app is built as a docker image for ease of environment conflicts. with docker installed kidly
+This app is built as a docker image for ease of environment conflicts. with docker and docker compose installed up and running, kidly run:

 		docker-compose up --build

-And boom you have your app on port :5000
+wait for some moment to configure dependencies And boom!! you have your app on port :5000

 ### without docker